 - The project assessed levels of knowledge on four land use categories:

 - Intensive agriculture

-The Questionnaire went live May 18, 2018 and will close soon.
+- The Questionnaire went live May 18, 2018 and closed to new contributors July 31, 2018.

 255 archaeologists contributed their knowledge; >105 as coauthors

 Our paper was published in Science Magazine on August 30, 2019.

 -> Contact Lucas Stephens <firstname.lastname@example.org> or Erle Ellis <email@example.com> for more information.